MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/pattern-cross-cloud-scale.md

 #### App resources

-The app resources need to be able to scale in and scale out, like VM ScaleSets and Containers.
+The app resources need to be able to scale in and scale out, like virtual machine scale sets and Containers.

 #### Custom domain name